berceanu/hpc-europa3-application/hpc_europa3_berceanu.md

 ### 2.2.
 Research benefits of interacting with my local scientific host

-## 3. Weekly-based Project Workplan
+## 3. Weekly-based project workplan

 ### 3.1.
 List of specific objectives and approximate timeline